SIZMW/road-trip-plot/README.md

 ```
 python .\road_trip_plot.py -i .\data\<sanitized JSON file> -o .\maps\<map HTML file> -s <Start Epoch Unix timestamp of data> -e <End Epoch Unix timestamp of data>
 ```

+Once the map HTML file is generated, you'll need to add a Google Maps JavaScript API key.
+The [documentation and sample code](https://developers.google.com/maps/documentation/javascript/tutorial#The_Hello_World_of_Google_Maps_v3) demonstrates how to do this.
+Once this key is added to the URL in the map HTML file, the HTML file can be opened in any browser to view the plotted data.

 ## Output